 And the app?
 Well, it’s pretty basic but it does the job.
 There’s not a huge deal to have to work out here, which is kinda nice.
 You can check the remaining battery life, go through your hearing profile setup to make any tweaks as well as customise the TouchDials.

-The Nuraloop are an exceptional pair of earphones pretty much guaranteed to pleasure your earholes with a sound made especially for you, along with a mostly very comfortable fit and great battery life.
+The Nuraloop is an exceptional pair of earphones pretty much guaranteed to pleasure your earholes with a sound made especially for you, along with a mostly very comfortable fit and great battery life.

-Oh, and did I mention the aux add-on cable?
-With so many great, unique features, it should come as no surprise that the NuraLoop are at the pricier end of the in-ear headphone market, retailing at £199.
+Oh, and did we mention the aux add-on cable?
+With so many great, unique features, it should come as no surprise that the NuraLoop is at the pricier end of the in-ear headphone market, retailing at £199.

-Still, it’s a pretty good package for the price considering Nura’s personalised sound technology is patented, so the only other place you’ll find it is in the much more expensive Nuraphone headphones, which cost £350.
+Still, it’s a pretty good package for the price considering Nura’s personalised sound technology is patented, so the only other place you’ll find it is in the Nuraphone headphones, which cost £350.